Dexia: Crisis 2008/2009

-On 29 September 2008 Dexia came under pressure during the crisis in the banking sector.
+On 29 September 2008, Dexia came under pressure due to the 2008 financial crisis.
 Other banks and financial institutions refused to provide further credit to Dexia because of potential losses at its U.S. subsidiary FSA and from a multi-billion loan to troubled German bank Depfa.
 The price of the Dexia share, having peaked above €20 in the previous years, but gradually fallen to around €10, dropped in one day to €6.62.

 The next day the rating agency Moody's downgraded Dexia's long term debt and deposits ratings from Aa1 to Aa3, and downgraded the individual banks' strengths to C− ("adequate intrinsic financial strength") with a negative outlook.

 Dexia was quickly forced to apply for a taxpayer bailout.
 This support was assured within days, taking two forms: